Meta-Task: A Method-Agnostic Framework for Learning to Regularize in Few-Shot Learning: Meta-Task Framework

+Our Meta-Task framework provides unique theoretical guarantees, distinguishing it from existing regularization approaches.
+In Equations \eqref{eq:9} and \eqref{eq:10}, we demonstrated that incorporating auxiliary tasks into training effectively reformulates the FSL paradigm to a new FSL setting with a combined distribution of primary tasks and Meta-Tasks, denoted as $\mathcal{T}'$.
+This reformulation allows the overall training objective to be expressed as a sum over $L+R$ tasks, preserving the structure necessary for standard FSL optimization techniques.

+When using MAML as the FSL method, based on convergence guarantees proven in literature~\cite{wang2022global}, our approach converges to an optimal set of parameters for $\mathcal{T}'$.
+Since the Meta-Tasks are carefully designed to enhance generalization, this optimal parameter set enables the model to generalize effectively across both primary tasks and Meta-Tasks.
+The convergence of $\phi$ to its global optima further ensures that the learned embeddings retain the essential information necessary for both classification and reconstruction.
+This joint optimization ($\theta$) constructs a globally optimal representation space, improving overall model performance on unseen tasks by reducing generalization error.

+A critical advantage of Meta-Task is the separability of the primary and auxiliary tasks.
+Since their loss functions can be computed independently, optimization can proceed efficiently, with each task contributing to the overall objective.
+This design simplifies the optimization process and supports convergence to a global optimum, as the auxiliary tasks act as an implicit regularizer, reducing overfitting by penalizing non-generalizable embeddings.

+A rigorous mathematical proof is more challenging for FSL methods beyond MAML.
+However, as all FSL methods aim to optimize parameters that generalize across task distributions with limited examples, it is reasonable to infer that our approach improves generalization capabilities, as demonstrated in the results section.
+In the supplementary material, we provide additional experiments, including visualizations of reconstructed features, to empirically validate how Meta-Task enhance embedding quality and task generalization.}

-\begin{remark}{It is important to mention the proposed approach for defining regularization is model agnostic.
-Alternatively, the proposed regularization approach is generic and can be applied to any FSL method.} \end{remark} \begin{remark}{Equations \eqref{eq:10}, \eqref{eq:9} work only if meta-tasks and tasks are separable or independent.} \end{remark}
+\begin{remark}{The proposed regularization approach is method-agnostic and can be applied to any FSL learning method.} \end{remark} \begin{remark}{Equations \eqref{eq:9}, \eqref{eq:10} hold only if tasks and Meta-Tasks are separable or independent.} \end{remark} {\begin{remark}{The use of autoencoders is because autoencoders can be used with any type of data, are easy to use, and are flexible in architecture.} \end{remark}}

-Although the use of encoder-decoders is not new in meta-learning \cite{leo}, we use a novel autoencoder (figure \ref{fig:3}) method to illustrate the effectiveness of this regularization.
-Our developed method is called Meta-Autoencoder.
-In this method, we use the MSE loss of the decoder as the regularization term for each episode.
-In other words, for each episode, we pass the images from the episode through the decoder to generate the regularization term for the update of the prototypical network.
-This regularization helps to improve the generalization performance of the model by encouraging the latent representations learned by the encoder to be more robust and informative.
-It is worth noting that the main distinction from \cite{leo} lies in our focus on regulating the training process.
-In contrast, their approach revolves around finding a better starting point using the episode.